aysharmaDevops/aws-ec2-apache-demo/README.md

-# AWS EC2 Apache Demo 🚀
+# AWS EC2 Apache Webserver 🚀

 This project demonstrates how to **launch an AWS EC2 instance**, install **Apache HTTP server**, and host a simple webpage.